 The Branch & Bound method follows the technique of breaking one problem into several little chunks of problems.
 So it solves a series of problems.
 Each of these sub-problems may have multiple solutions.
 The solution you choose for one problem may have an effect on the solutions of subsequent sub-problems.

-The Brute Force Approach takes into consideration all possible permutations of routes and paths to find out the shortest unique solution.
+The Brute Force Approach takes into consideration all possible minimum cost permutation of routes using a dynamic programming approach.
 First, calculate the total number of routes.
 Draw and list all the possible routes that you get from the calculation.
 The distance of each route must be calculated and the shortest route will be the most optimal solution.

-Some Other Optimal Solutions to Traveling Salesman Problem
+What are Some Other Optimal Solutions to the Travelling Salesman Problem?

-- Multi-Agent System: Involves distributing cities into m groups.
+- Multi-Agent System: Involves distributing the pair of cities into groups.
 Then assign a single agent to discover the shortest path, covering all the cities in the assigned group.

 - Zero Suffix Method: This method solves the classical symmetric TSP and was introduced by Indian researchers.